-This basically asks you to approach film in both an academic and a practical way, and ideally these two will blend together.
+This course basically asks you to approach film in both an academic and a practical way, and ideally these two will blend together.
 We're going to start things off by watching a film and using it as a basis to practice all the skills needed to succeed in the course.

 The film you actually work with might be different, but for now we're going to talk about Alfred Hitchcock's 1960 classic Psycho.
 Just bear in mind that even at this early stage of the course, you are producing work which might well become part of your portfolio, or which may eventually become your comparative study.
 Aim for the top levels with everything, right from the start.